bayard/triton/README.md

 Thanks to authors of Global Ignore List, CChatNotifier and an unknown author who revised CChatNotifier to support and/or operators.

 ##### How to use:

+Triton support both retail and classic of WoW.
+But not fully tested on retail version.

 Click the minimap Tricon icon or using slash command /triton to open the message window.